Chain-of-Note: Enhancing Robustness in Retrieval-Augmented Language Models: Appendix

 \subsection{Evaluation on Noise Robustness}

-Our evaluation of noise robustness was carried out under two scenarios: using noisy documents obtained through retrieval (by removing relevant documents from the retrieved sets and retaining the top-ranked irrelevant ones) and using completely random documents sampled from the entire Wikipedia.
-Noisy retrieved documents often contain misleading information due to their semantic similarity to the input question, contrasting with random documents which represent total noise.
+As illustrated in Table \ref{tab:overall}, when faced with entirely noisy documents, both the standard RALM and our \textsc{Chain-of-Note} enhanced RALM underperformed compared to the no-retrieval setting.
+This suggests that RALMs can be misled by noisy information, leading to more hallucinations.

+Notably, equipping the model with \textsc{CoN} enables it to perform nearly as well as the baseline model directly fine-tuned with QA pairs without retrieval, showcasing its robustness to noise and its ability to disregard irrelevant information.
+The \textsc{CoN} approach is effective not only in fine-tuned, smaller-sized models but also in large language models, such as GPT-4, with adjustments made only to the prompt.
+Besides, in comparison to the \textsc{Chain-of-Thought} technique, commonly utilized in reasoning scenarios, \textsc{CoN} presents a more efficient strategy for retrieval-augmented settings, particularly in addressing knowledge-intensive tasks.

 Table \ref{tab:noise} shows that RALM enhanced with \textsc{CoN} consistently outperforms the standard RALM, especially in scenarios with exclusively noisy documents.
 An average improvement of +7.9 in EM score on fully noisy documents is observed on three open-domain QA datasets, in average.
-Experiments with lower noise ratios also consistently demonstrate the improvements brought by \textsc{CoN}, aligning the overall performance with that presented in Table \ref{tab:overall}.
-We observed that when presented with entirely noisy documents, both the standard RALM and our \textsc{CoN} performed worse than the original LLaMa-2 without IR.
-This suggests that RALMs can be misled by noisy information, leading to more hallucinations.
-However, our model can perform almost as well as the original LLaMa-2 without IR, indicating its noise robustness and its capability to ignore irrelevant information.
+Experiments with lower noise ratios also consistently demonstrate the improvements brought by \textsc{CoN}, aligning the overall QA performance.

-Furthermore, our comparison with random noise revealed several important observations.
-Figure \ref{fig:dpr-llm} illustrates that both standard RALM and RALM with \textsc{CoN} perform better with random documents than with noisy retrieved ones.
-This indicates that semantically relevant noisy documents are more likely to mislead the language model into producing incorrect information.
-Moreover, in both noisy scenarios, our method shows enhanced robustness compared to the standard RALM.